MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-slb.md

 ###  Provision VIPs for tenant VMs

-You can provision VIPs for tenant virtual machines either individually for each VM, or by using the Service Templates.
+You can provision VIPs for tenant virtual machines either individually for each VM, or by using the service templates.

 In this procedure we'll provision a VIP for individual VMs.
 This isn't a typical scenario, but is useful for evaluation purposes.
 We'll provision a VIP for two VMs using PowerShell, as follows: